mhevery/Largo-docs/Contributing-to-this-wiki.md

 Files are named in sentence case with dashes separating words.
 Dashes will be stripped from the filename and used as the wiki article name.
 The file extension will be stripped and the file name will become the URL of that page in the wiki.

-    This-is-a-Wiki-Page.md    <- Filename
+    This-is-a-Largo-wiki-page.md    <- Filename
-    This is a Wiki Page       <- Article name This-is-a-Wiki-Page       <- URL
+    This is a Largo wiki page       <- Article name This-is-a-Largo-wiki-page       <- URL

 ## Typography